easy-node-pro/findora-validator-scripts/README.md

 Findora Validator Script Repo!

 ## Findora Node Scripts
-Below is our version of the installer script (node_init.sh) and the update version script (update_version.sh).
+Below are our versions of the installer script (node_init.sh) and the update version script (update_version.sh).
 Either script can be easily modified to be run on testnet, simply update the `NAMESPACE` variable at the start of either script.

-### easy_install.sh
+### Findora Installer - easy_install.sh
-Easy Node's updated easy_install.sh to create a **brand new server with a brand new wallet** in 1 swoop.
-We've updated the official script to run a bit smoother.
+Easy Node's updated easy_install.sh to create a **brand new server with a brand new wallet** in 1 command. **This script should only be run on a brand new server/image.**

 Here's the modifications we've made to the script:
 - Detect username who launched script for use in permissions later